Skip to content

 “I Am Not Patient Enough” – Guilt and Remorse

-Leave a Comment / Uncategorized / Suzanne Sandwiese
+Leave a Comment / Self-Care for Caregivers / Suzanne Sandwiese

 Caring for a loved one with dementia is not only a physical task, but also a serious emotional burden.
 Many